tiller-vgs/info-skjerm/Database/README.md

    docker compose up
    ```
 1. After a few seconds your database should be up.
+1. The scripts does not seem to work, and the database schema should be loaded with npx prisma db push in the frontend
 1. For subsequent runs, you can start the database from _Docker Desktop_, or by running the same command

 ## Shutting down the database